Web Database Project

 database project, or some type of project requiring complex querying.

-Possible project topics are a
+Possible project topics are an ecommerce system, a contact list

-shopping cart system, a help-desk type of system, an email notification
+application, a help-desk type of system, an email notification

 system, or practically any kind of system that would require some kind

-in your texts, and many available elsewhere.
+elsewhere.
 You are not required

 to build the project from scratch.
 You may use one of the